rsyncOSX/RsyncOSX_archived/README.md

 To compile the code, install Xcode and open the RsyncOSX project file.
 Before compiling, open in Xcode, the `RsyncOSX/General` preference page (after opening the RsyncOSX project file) and replace your own credentials in `Signing`, or just disable Signing.
 And then compile your own version of RsyncOSX.

+## versionRsyncOSX

+The file `versionRsyncOSX.plist` is checked (in background) by RsyncOSX at every startup.
+The file is hosted on Dropbox (for the moment) at URL `https://dl.dropboxusercontent.com/u/52503631/versionRsyncOSX.plist?raw=1`.
+The content of file is `version number` and link to new `RsyncOSX.dmg` file.
+At startup RsyncOSX checks its own version number with version numbers listed in file.
+If RsyncOSX match own version number with remote file there is released a newer version of RsyncOSX.

 ### Graphics

 I have uplodaded the [Gimp file](https://github.com/rsyncOSX/RsyncOSXicon) which is base for the RsyncOSX icon.
 [Help](https://github.com/rsyncOSX/RsyncOSXicon/issues/1) is wanted to create a better looking icon.